 We often take our shoulders for granted.
 Shoulder injuries can be extremely disruptive to our normal routines.
-For many people, shoulder problems lead to unpaid time off of work and challenges caring for families.
+For many people, shoulder problems lead to unpaid time off work and challenges caring for families.
 Make sure that shoulder conditioning is included in your workout routine.
 Keeping your shoulders healthy and safe requires focus and persistence, but it can pay off in improved levels of overall fitness and fewer injuries.

 It’s All About Symmetry